Ranford Road

 Ranford Road is a major road in the southeastern suburbs of Perth, Western Australia, and services a number of housing estates in Canning Vale and Southern River, as well as forming part of one of the two major routes between the port city of Fremantle and Armadale.
-It continues from South Street, a major east-west route in the southern suburbs which now also provides access to the Kwinana Freeway and Murdoch railway station.
+It continues from South Street, a major east–west route in the southern suburbs which now also provides access to the Kwinana Freeway and Murdoch railway station.

 It is part of State Route 13.

 History

+Prior to 1985 Ranford Road went from Westfield Road (now Lake Road) in Forrestdale to Nicholson Road in Canning Vale.
+In that year expansion commenced and finished to its current terminus at Bannister Road Canning Vale.